dd32/td-gh-ex/readme.txt

 == Description ==

-Arowana is a child theme of StartKit.
-It comes with lots of powerful features.
-Best Suitable for any type of websites.
-Arowana works with all popular plugins.
-Get 24x7 support with free & premium theme.
-Explore Pro Demo - https://www.nayrathemes.com/demo/pro/?theme=arowana
+Arowana is a child of the StartKit theme with lots of powerful features.
+Arowana is suited for any type of website and works with all popular plugins.
+Get 24x7 support with both the free and the Pro versions.
+Explore the Pro demo - https://www.nayrathemes.com/demo/pro/?theme=arowana

 == Installation ==